mirmahathir1/finance-app/design/ui/statistics.md

 4. System determines available currencies
 5. Currency dropdown populates with currencies used in transactions
 6. User selects currency (defaults to user's default currency)
+7. Optional: User enables "Include other currencies" toggle to convert additional currencies using open.er-api.com rates
-7. System filters transactions by selected currency
+8. System filters transactions by selected currency and merges converted values (if enabled)
-8. Charts and summaries display for selected currency only
+9. Charts and summaries display updated totals
-9. User can change currency to view different currency statistics
+10. User can change currency or toggle conversions to explore different views

 ## UI/UX Guidelines

-- Clearly indicate which currency is selected (e.g., "Showing statistics for USD only")
+- Clearly indicate which currency is selected (e.g., "Showing statistics for USD only") and whether other currencies are being converted
 - Use appropriate currency symbols ($ £ € ¥) when displaying amounts
 - Format numbers according to currency locale
 - Color-coded charts: Red for expenses, green for incomes
 - Responsive charts that adapt to mobile and desktop
 - Smooth animations for chart rendering (200-400ms)
-- Empty state provides helpful guidance to try different filters
+- Empty state provides helpful guidance to try different filters or toggling currency inclusion